DiRAC-Training/FM005-Code-scaling/_episodes/02-understanding-code-scalability.md

 > ## Profilers
 >
 > Each programming language will typically offer some open-source and/or free tools
-> on the web, with you can use to profile your code.
+> on the web, which you can use to profile your code.
 Here are some examples of
 > tools.
 Note though, depending on the nature of the language of choice, the
 > results can be hard or easy to interpret.
 In the following we will only list
 > open and free tools: